dmytri/terminus-container/README.md

 Since letting unprivileged users run docker is like insecure and all, this script uses sudo, so get your sudoers on.

-## Get this this script, cd to it, make executable
+## Get this script, cd to it, make executable

 ```
 $ git clone https://github.com/dmytri/terminus-container